RV Rental in New Zealand

 As I'm from the UK I have previously used a UK company called Questor that covered me whilst driving in New Zealand.
 The daily rate worked out at around $15US per day which was a lot less that what the campervan rental company offered for their 'No Risk' option.
 Just do a search online for campervan excess insurance and see what you find.
 Remember to read the policy carefully to see what it covers.

-Other Useful Information for Hiring a Campervan in NZ
+Other Useful Information for Hiring an RV in NZ

-Paying for the Campervan Rental by Credit Card (if an International Visitor)
+Paying for the RV Rental by Credit Card (if an International Visitor)

-Take a Cellphone when Travelling in a Campervan in New Zealand
+Take a Cellphone when Travelling in an RV in New Zealand

 New Zealand isn't a huge country, but in the South Island especially it can be sparsely populated and sometimes to get to some of the special sites of NZ you have to get a long way from civilisation.
 The last thing you want is to have some kind of emergency in the middle of nowhere and not be able to call for help.
 Take a phone!